Bo Hines

 Co-founders of Nxum Group/Nxum Capital

-Hines named as director in S-4 filing Sep 2025, after leaving White House crypto czar role — revolving door
+Hines named as director in an S-4 filing Sep 2025, after leaving his White House crypto policy role

 Hines is Tether designee on XXI board; Brandon chairs XXI via CEP SPAC